-7.2 Types of Delta Certification
+6.1 Types of Certification Maintenance

-7.2.1 Delta Certification for Product Upgrades
+6.1.1 Certification Maintenance for Product Upgrades

-Delta Certification for Product Upgrades should be used when a vendor makes changes to their Security Certified implementation or its environment after initial FIDO Authenticator Certification.
+Delta Certification process (Section 6.3) for Product Upgrades should be used when a vendor makes changes to their Security Certified implementation or its environment after initial FIDO Authenticator Certification.

-7.2.2 Delta Certification for Version Upgrade
+6.1.2 Certification Maintenance for Version Upgrade

-Security Requirements and Security Test Procedures will be maintained and versioned by the SRWG.
-A Vendor is allowed to upgrade to an Active Version of the Security Requirements or Test Procedure (see Section 10.5) using the Delta Certification process.
+Security Requirements and Security Test Procedures will be maintained and versioned by the SPWG.
+A Vendor is allowed to upgrade to an Active Version of the Security and Privacy Requirements or Test Procedure (see Section 9.5) using the Delta Certification process (Section 6.3).

-A new Authenticator Certificate will be issued for a Delta Certification for Version Upgrade to reflect the Version of the Security Requirements.
+A new Authenticator Certificate will be issued for a Delta Certification for Version Upgrade to reflect the Version of the Security and Privacy Requirements.

-7.2.3 Delta Certification for Level Downgrade
+6.1.3 Certification Maintenance for Level Downgrade